Zoho Books Review

 - Date Established

 - Pleasanton, CA

 - Easy to use

-Continue reading to see if Zoho Books is a good fit for you, and check out this video to see how a business can benefit from the Zoho Books software.
+Continue reading to see if Zoho Books is a good fit for you.

-Zoho Books provides a free 14-day trial with no credit card or banking information required.
-Subscription payments are made monthly; however, you can receive a discount – two months free service – if you commit to a year-long plan.
-It’s possible to cancel the service at any time (year-long users will receive a pro-rated refund.)
+Zoho Books offers three affordable pricing plans.
+You can sign up for a free 14-day trial of any plan.
+No credit card or banking information is required, and you can cancel at any time.
+Subscription payments are made monthly; however, if you commit to a year-long plan, you can receive a discount of two free months.
+It’s possible to cancel the service at any time, even year-long plans (year-long users can receive a prorated refund).

 - 50 contacts

 - Tax support

 The Standard plan is priced at $19/month and includes everything from the Basic plan, plus:

 The Professional plan costs $29/month and includes everything from the Standard plan, plus: